ZoinerTejada/hdinsight-docs/hdinsight-apps-install-applications.md

 The instructions provided in this article use Azure portal.
 You can also export the Azure Resource Manager template from the portal or obtain a copy of the Resource Manager template from vendors, and use Azure PowerShell and Azure CLI to deploy the template.
 See [Create Linux-based Hadoop clusters in HDInsight using Resource Manager templates](hdinsight-hadoop-create-linux-clusters-arm-templates.md).

 ## Prerequisites
-If you want to install HDInsight applications on an existing HDInsight cluster, you must have an HDInsight cluster.
-To create one, see [Create clusters](hdinsight-hadoop-linux-tutorial-get-started.md#create-cluster).
-You can also install HDInsight applications when you create an HDInsight cluster.
+All that's needed is an existing HDInsight cluster, or you can follow steps to [create an HDInsight cluster](hdinsight-hadoop-linux-tutorial-get-started.md#create-cluster).

 ## Install applications to existing clusters
 The following procedure shows you how to install HDInsight applications to an existing HDInsight cluster.